mgnsk/balafon/README.md

   ```
 - #### Bars

-  Bars are used to specify multiple tracks playing at once.
+  Bars are used to specify multiple tracks playing at once with an optional time signature.

   ```
   // Define a bar.
   bar "Rock beat"
+  // Setting timesig makes the interpreter validate the bar length. timesig 4 4
   [xx xx xx xx]8
   // Using braces for nice alignment.
   [k  s  k  s]